rodrigoGordon/getdataCourseProject/README.md

 There is an option inside contains() for Upper case letter, but it wasn't used here.

 ##Creation of the tidy dataset
-Let's fast forward to the creation the tidy dataset, but if you're interested in every single detail of the process, such as: inclusion of new columns, update of column name; Take a look at the comments in the script.
+Let's fast forward to the creation the tidy dataset, but if you're interested in every single detail of the process, such as: inclusion of new columns, update of column names; Take a look at the comments in the script.

 Proceeding, to create the tidy dataset we have to:

     - Group the rows by subject and activity
     - Summarize the columns by their mean
     - Write the data.frame to a file

 To do such things we can use:

 ```{r}